waleedgondal/save-deep/README.md

 | 13.   | **fc8**   | (1000,)       | 3 kB    |
 | 14.   | **prob**  | (1000,)       | 3 kB    |

+Space is linear with the number of neurons, at approximately 3 bytes per image for each neuron.